mlflow/mlflow/docs/source/cli.rst

     Commands:
       azureml      Serve models on Azure ML.
-      download     Downloads the artifact at the specified DBFS... experiments  Tracking APIs.
+      download     Download the artifact at the specified DBFS or S3 URI. experiments  Run and list experiments.
       pyfunc       Serve Python models locally.
-      run          Run an MLflow project from the given URI. sagemaker    Serve models on SageMaker.
+      run          Run an MLflow project from the given URI. sagemaker    Serve models on Amazon SageMaker.
-      sklearn      Serve SciKit-Learn models.
+      sklearn      Serve scikit-learn models.
       ui           Run the MLflow tracking UI.